marcotessarotto/diyC/README.md

 this fork is used on a virtual machine which has a 4.4.74 Linux Kernel configured without CLONE_NEWPID and CLONE_NEWUTS.

 Also included in this repo is Dockerfile for exporting an ubuntu 18.04 file system with support for python3.8 and pip3

+# Python3 packages
+modify Dockerfile if you need additional python3 packages (using pip)

 ## Download minimal Ubuntu 18.04 image:
 docker build .